ihsn/SDCPractice/case_studies.rst

 	The choices of methods and parameters in this case study are based on this particular dataset and the results and choices might be different for other datasets.

-This case study follows the steps of the SDC process outlined in Chapter 8.
+This case study follows the steps of the SDC process outlined in `The SDC Process <process.html>`__.

 Step 1: Need for disclosure control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~